SignBridge Duo — Case Study.fig

 Environmental Mode

-PA announcements and ambient alerts converted to high-contrast 3D spatial cues with directional arrows.
+PA announcements and ambient alerts — synthetic spatial cues with directional arrows.
+My owned area.

 01